Michael Harris II Preview, Player Props: Braves vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 17th-ranked team ERA across all MLB pitching staffs (4.21).
+- The Dodgers have a 4.20 team ERA that ranks 16th across all league pitching staffs.

-- The righty last appeared on Tuesday against the Arizona Diamondbacks, when he went six innings, allowing four earned runs while giving up seven hits.
+- His most recent time out was on Tuesday against the Arizona Diamondbacks, when the righty threw six innings, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.